-The Mary Washington College and Community Orchestra was founded by Dr. James Baker in 1970, and has served as a vital public face for the university and for the music department.
+The Mary Washington College and Community Orchestra was founded by Dr. James Baker in 1970, and now for more than 50 years has served as a vital public face for the university and for the music department.
 From the start, the ensemble brought together student, faculty, and community musicians in order to perform orchestral repertoire together–on campus and elsewhere (in Carnegie Hall, in various cities in the United States, and on several international tours).
-Dr. Baker and his successor, Dr. Kevin Bartram (under whom the name of the ensemble changed to the UMW Philharmonic Orchestra), developed substantial community support for the orchestra, providing each year scholarship awards to every student in the group and enabling partnerships with a wide variety of artists over the years–from violinists Itzhak Perlman, Nadja Salerno-Sonnenberg (both of whom have returned to perform with the orchestra a second time) and Joshua Bell, to Kenny Rogers, Judy Collins, Kristin Chenoweth, and Marvin Hamlisch–and many more.
+Dr. Baker, Kevin Bartram (under whom the name of the ensemble changed to the UMW Philharmonic Orchestra), and now Glenn Quader have developed substantial community support for the orchestra, providing each year scholarship awards to every student in the group and enabling partnerships with a wide variety of artists over the years.

 Consider supporting the work of the orchestra by becoming one of the many Friends of the Philharmonic.

 (All Concerts are Free of Charge)